Robust and Secure Resource Allocation for ISAC Systems: A Novel Optimization Framework for Variable-Length Snapshots: Introduction

 During the past decades, the radio spectrum crunch has become a severe problem for wireless communications~\cite{wong2017key,7289385}.
 This has spurred both academia and industry to seek new promising solutions to address this issue.
 Recently, there has been a significant research interest in integrated sensing and communication (ISAC), which is expected to dramatically improve spectral efficiency \cite{8999605,9540344,9755276}.
 In particular, supported by novel dual-functional radar-communication (DFRC) base stations (BSs), ISAC not only enables the spectral coexistence of radar systems and wireless communication systems, but also allows the dual use of expensive hardware equipment.
 Moreover, by embedding information into radar sensing signals or vice versa, ISAC can simultaneously provide communication services for users and acquire information of sensing targets.
 Motivated by these advantages, several works have proposed to integrate DFRC BSs into wireless systems and to exploit ISAC techniques to enhance communication and sensing performance at low costs \cite{9557830,8641142,8386661,9685478,8454491,9737357,9729087}.
 For instance, the authors of \cite{8386661} developed optimal waveforms for DFRC systems to achieve a flexible trade-off between radar and communication performance.
 Also, in \cite{9685478}, the authors optimized the transmit beamforming vectors for the minimization of the deviation of the radar sensing beam from a desired sensing beam pattern, while ensuring the quality-of-service (QoS) requirements of communication users.
 Although \cite{8641142,8386661,9685478,8454491,9737357,9729087} have revealed the enormous potential of ISAC to facilitate joint sensing and information transmission in a spectrum- and energy-efficient manner, they have not considered security which is of utmost importance in wireless communication systems.

 Due to the broadcast nature of the wireless medium, wireless communication systems are inherently vulnerable to potential security breaches.
 Yet, the integration of sensing and communication further aggravates the vulnerability to eavesdropping which creates a bottleneck for unlocking the full potential of ISAC systems \cite{8999605,9755276,9013227}.
-Specifically, for radar sensing, the DFRC BS has to illuminate the targets with a high power such that the desired sensing information, e.g., angle and velocity, can be obtained based on their echoes~\cite{1183861}.
-Also, to facilitate joint sensing and communication, the DFRC BS has to design the information-carrying signal to synthesize a desired sensing-oriented beam pattern.
+Specifically, for radar sensing, the DFRC BS has to illuminate the targets with high power such that the desired sensing information, e.g., angle and velocity, can be obtained based on their echoes \cite{1183861}.
+Also, the side lobes of the beam used for sensing should be suppressed below a desired threshold to avoid unfavorable clutter.
+To facilitate joint high-quality sensing and communication, the DFRC BS has to design the information-carrying signal to synthesize such a highly-directional sensing beam.
 As a result, the information-carrying signal is inevitably leaked to the targets and can potentially be decoded for wiretapping if the targets are malicious eavesdroppers.
 These observations make security a main concern for the design of practical ISAC systems.